IsraelGosu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13.A script to Print words that appear exactly once 14.A script to Display lines containing the pattern “root” from the file /etc/passwd 15.A script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd
+13.A script to Print words that appear exactly once 14.A script to Display lines containing the pattern “root” from the file /etc/passwd 15.A script to Display the number of lines that contain the pattern “bin” in the file /etc/passwd 16.A script to Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.